Table of Contents

 Biofuels are the new generation of fuels produced using renewable sources.
 Biodiesel is one such fuel that is a direct replacement for diesel fuel.
 The tri-esterification of used vegetable oil produces biodiesel.
 Alfa Laval centrifugal separators separate the biodiesel from glycerin during this process.

 Algae oil is the upcoming biofuel.
 Again, the harvesting of algae cells from water is through the use of Alfa Laval disc-stack separators.
-Alfa Laval separators also separate the water from algae oil that is then used to produce biodiesel.
+Alfa Laval separators also separate the water from algae oil which is then used to produce biodiesel.

 The chemical industry often needs to separate immiscible fluids.
 Gravity settling is not a feasible option due to time constraints.
 An Alfa Laval centrifuge exerts a centrifugal force that is several thousand times the force of gravity.